Distribution Free Uncertainty for the Minimum Norm Solution of Over-parameterized Linear Regression: Introduction

 \section{Introduction}

-The classic learning theory argues that over-parameterized models tend to overfit their training data, thus generalizing poorly to unseen ones~\cite{bartlett2020benign,hastie2001friedman,kaufman2019balancing,bibas2021learning}.
-Whether complexity is measured in terms of the number of parameters or the norm of the model's weights, statistical learning theory is omnipresent with this trade-off.
-This assumption is challenged by modern learning models, such as deep neural networks (DNN), which operate well even with a perfect fit to the training set~\cite{DBLP:conf/iclr/ZhangBHRV17}.
-Motivated by this phenomenon, we consider when a perfect fit to training data is compatible with an accurate prediction.
+Classic learning theory argues that complex models tend to overfit their training set, thus generalizing poorly to unseen ones~\citep{bartlett2020benign,hastie2001friedman,kaufman2019balancing}.
+This assumption is challenged by modern learning models such as deep neural networks (DNN) which operate well even with a perfect fit to the training set~\citep{DBLP:conf/iclr/ZhangBHRV17}.
+Motivated by this phenomenon, we consider when a perfect fit to the training set is compatible with an accurate prediction, i.e., when a small \textit{generalization error} is achieved.

-We focus on over-parameterized linear regression models and specifically on the \textit{minimum norm} (MN) solution.
-This solution has the following unique property: it is the learner with the minimal norm that attains a perfect fit on the training set.
-In addition, we exploit the universal prediction framework with the \textit{individual setting}~\cite{merhav1998universal}.
-The individual setting is the most general setting: There is no assumption on how the training data and the test data are generated, nor about their probabilistic relationship.
-Both are specific individual values.
+We examine \textit{over-parameterized} linear regression, where the number of the learnable parameters is larger than the training set size.
+We focus on the \textit{minimum norm} (MN) solution.
+This solution has the following unique property: It is the solution with the minimal norm that attains a perfect fit on the training set.
+Recent work show that the MN solution generalizes well in the over-parameterized regime and approximated its generalization error~\citep{liang2020just,ma2019generalization,hastie2019surprises,shah2018minimum,belkin2018overfitting}.
+However, they assume some probabilistic connection between the training and test which may not be valid in a real-life scenario.

-The common approach in the individual setting is to select a learner that can compete with a reference learner, a \textit{genie}, that knows the test label, yet constrained to use an explanation from a class of possible models or \textit{hypothesis set}.
-The \textit{regret} is defined as the logloss difference between a learner and this genie and is associated with the generalization error.
+We exploit the \textit{individual setting} framework~\citep{merhav1998universal}.
+In this framework there is no assumption on how the training set and the tested sample are generated, nor about their probabilistic relationship.
+Both are specific individual values without any distribution assumption.
+The absence of assumption implies that the individual setting is the most general framework and so the result holds for a wide range of scenarios.
+The common approach in the individual setting is to select a learner that can compete with a reference learner, a \textit{genie}.
+This genie knows the test label value, yet is constrained to use an explanation from a class of possible models or \textit{hypothesis set}.
+The \textit{regret} is defined as the logloss difference between a learner and this genie and is associated with the generalization error: When the regret is small the prediction is similar to the genie and thus it can be trusted.